xfLee/xfLee.github.io/_publications/2019-paper-title-number-3.md

 ---
-title: "Adopting optimal discount rate of dynamic promotion through reinforcement learning"
+title: "Adopting optimal discount rate of dynamic promotion through reinforcement learning(manuscript)"
 collection: publications
 permalink: /publication/2019-paper-title-number-3
 excerpt: 'This paper is about the number 3.
 The number 4 is left for future work.'